Extensive Ida storm damage hurts oil industry recovery effort - Up News Info

 Article content

-Hurricane Ida’s 150-mile-per-hour (240 km per hour) winds pummeled Port Fourchon, Galliano and Houma, Louisiana, the major resupply center and home of offshore transport, warehousing and nexus for offshore oil and gas pipelines.
+Hurricane Ida’s 150-mile-per-hour (240 km per hour) winds pummeled Port Fourchon, Galliano and Houma, Louisiana, home to vital offshore crew transport, fuel and equipment suppliers.
+The area also is the nexus for pipelines that funnel oil to processing plants.

 “The area is completely devastated,” said Tony Odak, chief operating officer of Stone Oil Distributor, a top supplier of fuel to the offshore industry.
 “You have infrastructure that needs to be rebuilt.”